DataDog/datadog-serverless-functions/aws/logs_monitoring/README.md

 1. Log into your admin AWS account/role and deploy the CloudFormation Stack with the button above.
 1. Fill in `DdApiKey` and select the appropriate `DdSite`.
 All other parameters are optional.
-1. Click **Create stack.**
+1. Click **Create stack**, and wait for the creation to complete.
+1. Find the installed forwarder Lambda function under the stack's "Resources" tab with logical ID `Forwarder`.
 1. Set up triggers to the installed Forwarder either [automatically](https://docs.datadoghq.com/integrations/amazon_web_services/?tab=allpermissions#automatically-setup-triggers) or [manually](https://docs.datadoghq.com/integrations/amazon_web_services/?tab=allpermissions#manually-setup-triggers).
 1. Repeat the above steps in another region if you operate in multiple AWS regions.

-Note: you can find the installed Forwarder under the stack's "Resources" tab.

 ## Updating